-Ralf's general research interest is in the area of statistical mechanics of complex systems and its application to biophysical problems.
-His current research activities are centered around the theory of transport processes in non-equilibrium systems, where thermal noise typically plays a dominant role.
-Most recently, Ralf became interested in stochastic thermodynamics, a new field in non-equilibrium statistical mechanics addressing the problem of generalizing and extending concepts from equilibrium statistical physics to the non-equilibrium realm.
+Ralf's general research interest is in the area of statistical mechanics of complex systems and its application to biophysical problems as well as the new field of stochastic thermodynamics.
+He currently works with the theory of transport processes in nonequilibrium systems, where thermal noise typically plays a dominant role.